 As previously indicated, this liquid medication is intended for as-needed "back-up" use only.
-It should be only used as instructed by your physician - and always with caution - with preference given to rotating non-narcotic acetaminophen and ibuprofen on a fixed 3 hour rotation schedule.
+It should only be used as instructed by your physician - and always with caution - with preference given to rotating non-narcotic acetaminophen and ibuprofen on a fixed 3 hour rotation schedule.

-- Phenergan (over 2 years old) Suppository / Syrup or Zofran This can be used for significant or recurring postoperative nausea or vomiting. - Sucralfate suspension (for tonsillectomy only.)
+• Phenergan (over 2 years old) Suppository / Syrup - or - Zofran

+This can be used for significant or recurring postoperative nausea or vomiting.
+The dose is up to 3-4 times per day, depending on which medication you are giving.

+• Sucralfate suspension (for tonsillectomy only.)

 This is a liquid anti-ulcer medication that coats the fresh surgical site, speeds up healing and, secondarily, reduces pain sensation.
-The dose is 3-4 times per day, "swish and swallow", for 3 days, and is best used an hour before or just after meals.
+The dose is 3-4 times per day, "swish and swallow", for 3 days, and is best used more than 30 minutes before or just after eating.
 (It is not used for a stomach ulcer, so there is no need to follow any pharmacy provided packet insert restrictions.)

-During the two week recovery period, if there is a foul odor, you may want to ask about acquiring a bottle of the following nasal emollient.
+During the two week recovery period, if there is a foul odor, you may want to ask about acquiring a bottle of the following nasal nasal emollient.